-One item that I often travel with and whenever I travel to present, attend a business networking event, or to take part in conferences is a Mini-Band.
-It fits easily in my back pack or carry on.
+One item that I often travel with, whether to present, attend a business networking event, or take part in conferences, is a Mini-Band.
+It fits easily in my backpack or carry-on.

 Today, I wanted to go through 3 Mini Band Wall Exercises for Shoulder Health.

 Ideally, stand up against a wall with your mid-back and seat touching the wall.

 Start off with your elbows tucked in close to your body and your hands close together.
 Contract your shoulder and your mid-back muscles, separate your hands and then relax.
 Look for a smooth and controlled movement.
 Hold for one second, tighten your back and then relax for one second.
 Really target the rotator cuff muscles and those mid-back muscles.
 The wall provides ‘feedback’ to ensure you stay in good alignment throughout the exercise.

 This exercise builds upon the first one.
 While in good alignment with your elbows tucked close to your body, bring your hands out and then reach up.
 Try to raise your elbows to shoulder height and then lower them back down.

 With this exercise, we have added more movements.
 We are challenging the rotator cuff and working those mid-back and scapular muscles.

 Again, stand in good alignment up against the wall with your elbows in.
 Move your hands apart, reach out to approximately shoulder height, and then lower back to the start.
 Repeat.